AmolKumarGupta/keepup/README.md

 - Beautiful UI/UX
 - Export Data as JSON
-- Post data to specifix URL (Coming Soon)
+- Post data to specifix URL

 ### How to Install
 1. Clone this github repo